ibm-cloud-architecture/refarch-eda/deployments/eventstreams/README.md

 For worker nodes we need power and space.
 We allocated 12 CPUs 32 Gb Mem.

 You need to decide if persistence should be enabled for ZooKeeper and Kafka broker.
-Allocate one PV per Kafka broker and one per ZooKeeper server or if you use dynamic provisioning be sure the expected volumes are present.
+Allocate one Persistence Volume per Kafka broker and one per ZooKeeper server or if you use dynamic provisioning be sure the expected volumes are present.

 The following parameters were changed from default settings: